SolaceProducts/terraform-solacebroker-client/README.md

 ### Optional

-* `password` - If using a client username to identify the client and configured basic authentication with internal database for the Message VPN, this variable provisions a password for authentication purposes.
+* `password` - If using a client username to identify the client and configured basic authentication with internal database for the Message VPN, this variable provisions a password for authentication.
 * `acl_profile_publish_topic_exceptions`, `acl_profile_subscribe_share_name_exceptions`, `acl_profile_subscribe_topic_exceptions`, `acl_profile_client_connect_exceptions` - A set of exceptions that may be added to the ACL profile, to support specific needs of the client.
 * `client_username_attributes` - A set of attributes that may be defined in case of using a client username.